dlunch/wie/README.md

 ## Status

 Currently, only jar file extracted from ktf phone is supported right now.
-And almost all of application will raise error to run due to missing api implementations.
+And almost all of application will raise error due to missing api implementations.

 ## Executing app with detailed log